-The Maremma is a breed from Italy famous for working cattle in its native habitat, can also be a talented jumper, and is used in sports and recreational riding.
+The Maremma from Italy, is famous for working cattle in its native habitat, can also be a talented jumper, and is used in sports and recreational riding.
 Still bred in semi-wild herds, a stud book was founded in 1980.

-The Marwari has rare breed status today, although the breed's history extends to Medieval times.
-This is a gaited breed, with many unique features and is now supported by the government of India.
+The Marwari has rare status today, although the history extends to Medieval times.
+This is a gaited animal, with many unique features and is now supported by the government of India.

-The Minaiture Horse, while not new in the world, is today an official breed with many registries, and has become popular throughout the word.
+The Minaiture Horse, while not new in the world, is today official with many registries, and has become popular throughout the word.

 Missouri Fox Trotter

-The Missouri Fox Trotter, a breed developed in the Ozark Mountains of America, is centuries old, possesses a very unique gait, is very sure-footed and provides a very comfortable ride.
+The Missouri Fox Trotter, developed in the Ozark Mountains of America, is centuries old, possesses a very unique gait, is very sure-footed and provides a very comfortable ride.

 The Morgan was the first great American breed, based on one famous foundation sire named Figure, but later called Justin Morgan.
 Morgans are used in many disciplines and favored across the world.